 Where to try: Les Petits Oignons

 You can safely consider these to be the unofficial national cookies of the Belgium food culture.
 It is a thin, very crunchy and caramel filled biscuit baked with some figures on it.
 Usually consumed with coffee, it is spiced and gives a different feel to the taste buds.
-It is a famous food in Belgium.
+It is one of the most famous delights amongst a multitude of appetizing Belgium foods.

 Where to try: Maison Dandoy and La Confiance